 I am not suggesting that RCEP in itself would solve all our problems.
 It will require a lot more reforms in land, labour, and business regulations.
 RCEP would have provided the push needed for carrying out these reforms, but Modi has clearly shown that he is not interested in standing up to the domestic pressure groups who are ready to deprive benefits to 1.3 billion Indians for their selfish gains.

-The Indian industrialists will always be against opening up the economy because they know they will lose in competition, but the question here is on 1.3 billion consumers.
-Even in 1991, Bajaj wanted the Indian economy to be closed so it could keep selling us its low-quality scooters.
+The Indian industrialists will always be against opening up the economy because they know they will lose in competition.
+Even in 1991, Bajaj wanted the Indian economy to remain sheltered from foreign competition so it could keep selling us its low-quality scooters.
+Now, the same company exports so many rickshaws to Africa that they are called Bajaj.
 In the current political climate, reforms like that of 1991 are not possible.
 But India could have benefited from incremental reforms which RCEP would have compelled it to take over the next two decades.
-The 15 other members graciously allowed many concessions to India, but unfortunately, the government lost a historic opportunity and save its cronies from competition.
+The 15 other members graciously allowed many concessions to India, unfortunately, the government still chose to lose a historic opportunity, and save its cronies from foreign competition.